The Big Show Show

 What Parents Should Know About The Big Show Show

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | The show often highlights the importance of family support and understanding through its characters' interactions. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the show models family cooperation, problem-solving, and supportive relationships between parents and children in everyday situations. |

-Does this TV Show show consequences for unkind or unsafe behavior? | Yes, characters often learn from their mistakes, and the show emphasizes the importance of apologizing and making amends. |
+| Does this TV Show show consequences for unkind or unsafe behavior? | Yes, the family-centered format typically includes lessons learned and characters addressing their mistakes within each episode's resolution. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Teamwork and cooperation are frequently highlighted, especially in family and school settings. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Yes, the show emphasizes family teamwork and communication as the characters navigate challenges together in their Florida household. |

 The Overall Sentiment From Parental Feedback

-Official The Big Show Show Trailer
+The Big Show Show Official TV Show Trailer

 Why Kids Love The Big Show Show